JonathanWilbur/preql/README.md

 - [ ] `CONCAT` setter (Check if string begins or ends with something, and CONCAT if not present.)
 - [ ] Add information about error codes in `getPreqlInfo`.
 - [ ] Add `Promise` resolution and rejection value documentation when [this issue](https://github.com/jsdoc/jsdoc/issues/1467) is closed.
+- [ ] Handle support or non-support for Unicode Characters